HFDan/CharFiller/README.md

 # CharFiller

-This app fills a file with the \`a\` character up to a certain given file size.
+This app fills a file with a random character up to a certain given file size.

 ## Usage